avimehenwal/python.avimehenwal/docs/tutorial/advanced.md

   * **1NF** remove all Multivalued (multiple phone nos) and Composite (Residence Address) date entries
     * by breaking/decomposing data into atomic values seperate tables
 * What are the wheels and eggs?
 What is the difference?
+* When to change version?
+Major | Minor version change
+  * When not backward compatible => Major change
+    * Example python 2 and python 3

 ### 1.9.1.
 References